 Logging for timber in the Brazilian Amazon.
-03/28/2014 © Marizilda Cruppe / Greenpeace
+03/28/2014 © Marizilda Cruppe/ Greenpeace

-Logging Authorisation (AUTEF) 1515/2010 Expiry date 06/12/2011 Rural Environmental Licence (LAR) 1159/2010 Type of Ipê Not declared Total area of property 1,589.27ha Number of Ipê trees declared in Annual Production Unit (UPA) Not specified Sustainable Forest Management 1,271.41ha Total volume and density of Ipê trees 2,105.55m3 Plan (PMFS) area declared in UPA Net area authorised for harvesting under AUTEF 428.88ha (4.91m3/ha) Specialist (forest engineer) responsible Rejane Guedes de Moura e Silva for PMFS proposal Property owner Estate of Violeta Elizabeth Hagmann
+1 Ť Logging Authorisation (AUTEF) 1515/2010 Expiry date 06/12/2011 Rural Environmental Licence (LAR) 1159/2010 Type of Ipê Not declared Total area of property 1,589.27ha Number of Ipê trees declared in Annual Not specified Production Unit (UPA) Sustainable Forest Management 1,271.41ha Total volume and density of Ipê trees 2,105.55m3 Plan (PMFS) area declared in UPA Net area authorised for harvesting under AUTEF 428.88ha (4 (4.91m3/ha) Specialist (forest engineer) responsible Rejane Guedes de Moura e Silva for PMFS proposal osal Property owner Estate of Violeta Elizabeth Hagmann

-Hagmann, in the municipality of Santarém, is well known to Brazilian and international travellers, naturalists and researchers as a focus of scientific investigation for over three centuries.
+- ▲ The Estate of Violeta Elizabeth Hagmann, in the municipality of Santarém, is well known to Brazilian and international travellers, naturalists and researchers as a focus of scientific investigation for over three centuries.
 Despite its long and illustrious history, the estate has now become a tool of forest crime.
 A Sustainable Forest Management Plan (PMFS) for low-impact timber harvesting has been approved in 2009, however, there is evidence of practices intended to produce surplus credits to be used for laundering of illegal timber.
-28/03/2014 © Marizilda Cruppe / Greenpeace

-Timber in an illegally logged area near Santarem.
+28/03/2014 © Marizilda Cruppe / Greenpeace - Timber in an illegally logged area near Santarem.
+03/31/2012 6 Karla Gachet / Panos / Greenpeace

-03/31/2012

-Karla Gachet / Panos / Greenpeace